October 12, 2023

 The people of the Bible are an important vehicle for us as Christians to learn from, understanding the relationship between us and God; the ways in which we draw close to Him, fall short, and the grace we’re given when doing so.
 Understanding these characters is important for creating a healthy, spiritual worldview that glorifies the Kingdom and helps us flourish as followers of Christ.

-In the words of Pastor Chuck Swindle:
+In the words of Pastor Chuck Swindoll:

 Thankfully, the Bible places before us a spiritual "hall of fame"—raw, uncensored, gritty stories of men and women sometimes soaring, often stumbling, through the incredible life of faith.
 They wrestled with sin, experienced God's grace, struggled with weakness, and overcame by faith.
 Their inspiring biographies have been memorialized in Scripture, not simply because of their faith in God but because of God's faithfulness to them.”